yhwh/node-qt/README.md

 # Node-Qt

 Node-Qt provides native C++ bindings to the [Qt library](http://developer.qt.nokia.com/doc/qt-4.8/) as a [Node.js addon](http://nodejs.org/docs/latest/api/addons.html).
-It was initially created as part of the [Calango](http://github.com/arturadib/calango) project (hence most bindings so far concern `QtGui` primitives), but contributions towards other parts of Qt are welcome.
+It was initially created as part of the [Calango](http://github.com/arturadib/calango) project which binds mostly to `QtGui` primitives, but contributions towards other parts of Qt are welcome.

-At the moment, there is no documentation for available bindings.
+There is no documentation for available bindings at the moment.
 We do try to follow [Qt's API](http://developer.qt.nokia.com/doc/qt-4.8/) as closely as possible, but sometimes quirks are inevitable.
 See the header files in `src/` for a list of available bindings, and comments in `.cc` files for possible API differences.

+Supported platforms:

++ Mac OS X
++ Linux